Barbican

 This means you’ll be able to build on your skills and experience, and earn more money.

-• Head office understands the what’s happening
+Head office only partly understands what’s happening

 Do people think Barbican head office understands what's happening where they work?